-Xama Joshi’s goal was always to become a doctor, but when she moved to Orlando from India, there were no medical schools close by.
-So she took a different route, obtaining her associate’s degree from Seminole State College before earning a bachelor’s degree in electrical engineering at the University of Central Florida.
+Xama Joshi’s goal was always to become a doctor, but when she moved to Orlando from India, there was no medical schools close by.
+So she took a different route, getting her associate’s degree from Seminole State College before earning a bachelor’s degree in electrical engineering at the University of Central Florida.
 “A lot of my professors at UCF inspired my interest in the electrical field, so they definitely have made a big impact on my career,” said Joshi.
-Now, she’s been with OUC since 2007, starting in Distribution Engineering and eventually moving to Transmission Engineering where she enjoys working on various transmission projects.
+Now, she’s been with OUC since 2007, starting in Distribution Engineering and eventually moving to Transmission Engineering, where she enjoys working on various transmission projects.

-“I highly believe that if you work hard you can always achieve your goal in your life, no matter how hard the path is,” Joshi said.
+“I highly believe that if you work hard, you can always achieve your goal in your life, no matter how hard the path is,” Joshi said.
 “For those who want to become engineers: never give up, keep on working and do your best.”

 Natalie Urick, Senior Distribution Engineer

 With an electric engineer for a dad, Natalie Urick grew up witnessing the power of engineering firsthand.
 “He could do anything,” said Urick.
 “No challenge seemed too great.
 I wanted to be as amazing as him.”
 Because math and science were her strong suits in grade school, she thought engineering might be the path for her.
 But it wasn’t always straightforward.